Business Marketing on the Internet

 Bull Shift: Marketing Makes a "You Turn"

-"Grassroots marketing is enjoying a resurgence with Starbucks, Red Bull, Krispy Kreme, and Trader Joe's -- young, successful brands built by word of mouth," Koehn says.
+Like its product, Red Bull's branding campaign is sleek and small.
+Its grassroots efforts fly well beneath the radar, and they provide a startling return on investment.
+In fact, its most lucrative strategies cost next to nothing."Grassroots marketing is enjoying a resurgence with Starbucks, Red Bull, Krispy Kreme, and Trader Joe's -- young, successful brands built by word of mouth," Koehn says.
 "Person-to-person marketing is going to be a big part of the next chapter, the next frontier of branding competition."

 The sudden shift from TV blitzes and blimps to low-key, low-cost marketing schemes, says Koehn, follows the convergence of three trends.
 First, advanced communications technology is creating a generation of consumers skeptical of every TV ad, email message, and celebrity endorsement.
 If a marketing message doesn't offer a distinct, unique benefit to the individual consumer, he or she will tune it out, Koehn says.
 "As information overload becomes a time-management issue for consumers, mass marketing is necessarily going to be less effective."